 Want more Spanish Food history?
 We discuss the history of Tortilla de patatas (Spanish Omelette) in our what to eat in Madrid article and podcast.

 A pincho, which literally means “spike” in Spanish, also can refer to a skewer, brochette or toothpick.

 In the culinary context of Pintxos from the tapas world, we are talking about small bites of food on a wooden skewer or toothpick.
 From a few little items like olives, pickles, anchovies or chilies, stack on a little toothpick, to full stacks of ingredients atop a slice of rustic bread.

-Tapas tradition was already in full force by the 19th century, possible long before.
+Tapas tradition was already in full force by the 19th century, possibly long before.
 But the first pintxos only began to arrive on tables in the 1940’s

-Bars incentivised visitors by putting out a little food for them to take from the bar along with each drink.
-The very first pintxos was likely based on the banderilla – which refers to the bullfighters sword.
+Bars incentivized visitors by putting out a little food for them to take from the bar along with each drink.
+The very first pintxos were likely based on the banderilla – which refers to the bullfighter’s sword.
 This was essentially some pickles on a toothpick.
 But summer tourists from central Spain, visiting San Sebastian, started to call them Pintxos, as little spikes of food.

 into the 21st century, pintxos gain nationwide and then worldwide popularity.
 And as the San Sebastian becomes a world renowned food destination, the pintxos takes a place in fine cuisine, as well as maintaining its roots in bars.